 7th Squadron Operational Sorties April 1944

 In September 1940, No.7 Squadron joined the No.3 Group from No.4 Group.
-Re-formed in August 1940 at Leeming, No.7 became the 1st Squadron in Bomber Command to be equipped with the Short Stirling 4-engined bomber; by early 1941 the Squadron had moved to Oakington.
+Re-formed in August 1940 at Leeming, No.7 became the 1st Squadron in Bomber Command to be equipped with the Short Stirling 4-engined Bomber; by early 1941 the Squadron had moved to Oakington.

-Because Oakington was frequently unserviceable it meant that the Stirlings had to fly to Wyton to bomb-up for operations.
-In the spring of 1941 runway construction began – the main runway 05-23 and 1700 yards long was completed 1st with 01-19 (1300 yards) and 10-28 (1400 yards) completed over the next 12 months.
-05-23 was subsequently lengthened to 2000 yards and 01-19 to 1530 yards.
-Subsequent building work included realigning the perimeter track and expanding the domestic accommodation to allow for nearly 2000 personnel.
+Because Oakington was frequently unserviceable it meant that the Stirlings had to fly to Wyton to Bomb-up for Operations.
+In the Spring of 1941 Runway construction began – the Main Runway 05-23 & 1700 yards long was completed 1st with 01-19 (1300 yards) & 10-28 (1400 yards) completed over the next 12 months.
+05-23 was subsequently lengthened to 2000 yards & 01-19 to 1530 yards.
+Subsequent building work included realigning the Perimeter Track and expanding the Domestic Accommodation to allow for nearly 2000 Personnel.
 The Pathfinder Force, which 7 Squadron had joined in August 1942, became No.8 Group in the January of 1943.
-Its policy was to have 2 Squadrons per airfield.
+Its Policy was to have 2 Squadrons per Airfield.
 At Oakington 7 Squadron, which was being re-equipped with Lancasters to replace the Stirling, was joined by 627 Squadron formed with the Mosquito.

-August and September 1942 would see No.3 Group’s strength almost halved when No.7, No.156, and No.109 Squadrons were Posted-out en masse to help form the newly created No.8 Group – the celebrated Pathfinder Force.
-However, No.109 and No.7 Squadrons would remain affiliated to No.3 Group for a period.
-The provision of Aircrew for these 2 units would initially be meet by No.3 Group, as would all Administration.
+August & September 1942 would see No.3 Group’s strength almost halved when No.7, No.156, & No.109 Squadrons were Posted-out en masse to help form the newly created No.8 Group – the celebrated Pathfinder Force.
+However, No.109 & No.7 Squadrons would remain Affiliated to No.3 Group for a Period.
+The provision of Aircrew for these 2 Units would initially be meet by No.3 Group, as would all Administration.

-09 April 1944 – Lille – Craig (2ndPilot) Lancaster lll ND744 MG-F (2.55)
+09 April 1944 – Lille – A J L Craig (2nd Pilot) Lancaster lll ND744 MG-F (2.55)

-239 aircraft – 166 Halifaxes, 40 Lancasters, 22 Stirlings, 11 Mosquitos of Nos 3, 4, 6 and 8 Groups – to railway yards at Lille.
+239 Aircraft – 166 Halifaxes, 40 Lancasters, 22 Stirlings, 11 Mosquitos of No.s 3, 4, 6 & 8 Groups – to Railway Yards at Lille.
 1 Lancaster lost.
 See Also Op 21st May 1944

-The fate of ND744 MG-F Op: Valenciennes.
-T/O 23.19 Oakington to bomb railway yards.
-Crashed near Arras (Pas de Calais), where those who died are buried in the city’s communal cemetery.
+The Fate of ND744 MG-F Op: Valenciennes.
+T/O 23.19 Oakington to Bomb Railway Yards.
+Crashed near Arras (Pas de Calais), where those who died are buried in the City’s Communal Cemetery.

 10 April 1944 – Laon – Pilot Craig Lancaster lll ND736 MG-G (4.00)

 122 Halifax’s of No.6 Group with 10 Pathfinder Mosquitos to Ghent in Belgium (No losses).
-With the exception of the raid at Laon, all the attacks inflicted heavy damage on their intended targets.
+With the exception of the Raid at Laon, all the attacks inflicted heavy damage on their intended Targets.

-11 April 1944 – Aachen P/O W/O McCarthy 2nd Pilot Craig Lancaster lll ND590 MG-B (3.40)
+11 April 1944 – Aachen P/O W/O McCarthy 2nd Pilot A J LCraig Lancaster lll ND590 MG-B (3.40)

-18 April 1944 – Tergnier Pilot – Craig Lancaster lll ND590 MG-B (3.40)
+18 April 1944 – Tergnier Pilot – A J L Craig Lancaster lll ND590 MG-B (3.40)

-20 April 1944 – Cologne P/O Aslett – 2nd Pilot Craig Lancaster lll ND592 MG-J (5.45)
+20 April 1944 – Cologne P/O Aslett – 2nd Pilot A J L Craig Lancaster lll ND592 MG-J (5.45)

 22 April 1944 – Dusseldorf Pilot Craig Lancaster lll JA693 (4.30)

-26 April 1944 – Essen Pilot Craig – Lancaster lll ND845 MG-C (4.30)
+26 April 1944 – Essen Pilot A J L Craig – Lancaster lll ND845 MG-C (4.30)

-493 aircraft – 342 Lancasters, 133 Halifaxes, 18 Mosquitos – from all groups except No 5 despatched to Essen.
-7 aircraft – 6 Lancasters, 1 Halifax – lost, 1.4% of the force.
-The Bomber Command report states that this was an accurate attack, based on good Pathfinder ground-marking.
+493 Aircraft – 342 Lancasters, 133 Halifaxes, 18 Mosquitos – from all Groups except No.5 despatched to Essen.
+7 Aircraft – 6 Lancasters, 1 Halifax – lost, 1.4% of the Force.
+The Bomber Command report states that this was an accurate Attack, based on good Pathfinder Ground-marking.